Vivek-04022001/documentation/docs/deployment/caching/profiles.md

 It may be useful to look at the bundled `registry.xml` for inspiration if you are building your own caching profile.
 Alternatively, you can export the registry from the `portal_setup` tool, and pull out the records under the prefixes `plone.caching` and `plone.app.caching`.

-Typically, `registry.xml` is all that is required, but you are free to add additional import steps if required.
+Typically, `registry.xml` is all that's required, but you are free to add additional import steps if required.
 You can also add a `metadata.xml` and use the GenericSetup dependency mechanism to install other profiles on the fly.